Cambridge Trust Co. Sells 467 Shares of iShares Select Dividend ETF (NASDAQ:DVY)

 - Get a free copy of the StockNews.com research report on iShares Select Dividend ETF (DVY)

 Want to see what other hedge funds are holding DVY?
-Visit HoldingsChannel.com to get the latest 13F filings and insider trades for iShares Select Dividend ETF (NASDAQ:DVY).
+Visit HoldingsChannel.com to get the latest 13F filings and insider trades for iShares Select Dividend ETF (NASDAQ:DVY – Get Rating).

 Receive News & Ratings for iShares Select Dividend ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Select Dividend ETF and related companies with MarketBeat.com's FREE daily email newsletter.